Geometry of $K$-trivial Moishezon manifolds : decomposition theorem and holomorphic geometric structures: Automorphism group and fibrations by complex tori

 {\bf Step 1.
 All $A$--orbits in $X$ have the same dimension. }

 Arguing by contradiction, assume that there exists an $A$--orbit whose dimension is strictly less than the maximum of the dimensions of the $A$-orbits in $X$.
-Since $A$ and $K$ (see \eqref{f6}) orbits are the same, from the above property of $\textbf{O}$ it follows immediately that the stabilizer $K_o\, \subset\, K$ of a point $o\,\in\, \textbf{O}$ for the action of $K$ is a real Lie subgroup of positive dimension.
+Since $A$-orbits and $K$-orbits coincide (see \eqref{f6}), from the above property of $\textbf{O}$ it follows immediately that the stabilizer $K_o\, \subset\, K$ of a point $o\,\in\, \textbf{O}$ for the action of $K$ is a real Lie subgroup of positive dimension.
 The maximal connected subgroup $K^0_o\, \subset\, K_o$ is a compact connected abelian group, and hence we have

 for some positive integer $l$.
 The action of $K^0_o$ linearizes locally (on some neighborhood of $o$ in $X$), meaning it is locally isomorphic to the linear action of $K^0_o$ on $T_oX$ given by the differential of the action of $K^0_o$ on $X$.
 The group $K$ being abelian, the action of $K^0_o$ on the tangent space of the orbit $T_o\textbf{O}$ is actually trivial; indeed, the action of $K^0_o$ on $T_o\textbf{O}$ is conjugate to the restriction, to $K^0_o$, of the adjoint action of $K$ on the quotient ${\rm Lie}(K)/{\rm Lie}(K^0_o)$ of Lie algebras.
 Moreover, $K^0_o$ preserves the orthogonal complement